 وإذا تأمل الفاضل اللبيب هذا الجواب وجده شافيا كافيا، فإنه ليس من أيام العمل فيها أحب إلى الله من أيام عشر ذي الحجة. وفيها يوم عرفة ويوم النحر ويوم التروية. وأما ليالي عشر رمضان فهي ليالي الأحياء التي كان رسول الله صلى الله عليه وسلم يحييها كلها، وفيها ليلة خير من ألف شهر. فمن أجاب بغير هذا التفصيل، لم يمكنه أن يدلي بحجة صحيحة

-If one were to consider the honor and sensibleness of this answer, he would find it to be comprehensive and sufficient.
+If an honorable and sensible person were to consider this answer, he would find it to be comprehensive and sufficient.
 Indeed, there are no days in which deeds are more beloved to Allah than the first ten days of Dhu’l-Hijjah – and they contain the Day of ‘Arafah, the Day of the Sacrifice, and the Day of Tarwiyah [the 9th, 10th, and 8th days, respectively].

 As for the last ten nights of Ramadan, then they are nights of remaining awake in which the Prophet (ﷺ) used to remain awake for all of them, and they contain a night which is better than one thousand months.